Ontotext-AD/reconciliation-use-cases/README.md

 ## Overview

 This use case covers a typical reconciliation scenario.
-The aim is to augment an existing (target) RDF Knowledge Graph with additional data from a non-semantic (tabular) source.
+The aim is to augment an existing (target) RDF Knowledge Graph with additional data coming
+from a non-semantic (tabular) source.

-The tabular source contains information about entities already present in the KG and new entities.
+The tabular source contains information about entities already present in the KG as well as about and new entities.
 The entities present in the KG should be first matched, while those not present should be created.